stan-dev/cmdstanpy/docs/under_the_hood.rst

 specify options for each compilation step.

 File Handling
 -------------

+CmdStan is file-based interface, therefore CmdStanPy maintains the necessary files for all models, data, and inference method results.
 CmdStanPy uses the Python library ``tempfile`` module to create a temporary directory where all input and output files are written and which is deleted when the Python session is terminated.